ixy-languages/ixy.ml/doc/ocaml_basics.md

 ### Tail recursion

 Tail recursion can be used to prevent stack overflows due to looping recursion.
-When all recursive calls of a functions are "last calls" (i.e. there are no calculations done after the recursive call returns) the current calls stack frame can be reused for the recursive call.
+When all recursive calls of a functions are "last calls" (i.e. there are no calculations done after the recursive call returns) the current call's stack frame can be reused for the recursive call.

 The `len` function from the previous section can be optimized like so: